 Change File Associations in Mac OS X

 It really drives me nuts when files can be of the same kind but different type open different apps, I want to open all my images in Preview and all my video files in VLC.
 You can make Mac OS X open every file of a certain format type with a certain application by changing the file association from the Finder.
-Here’s how to change the file type association in Mac OS X so that you can set file kinds to open all in one application.
+We’ll show you how to change the file type association in Mac OS X so that you can set file kinds to open all in one application.

 Note this will impact all of a certain file format type, meaning changing this for one PDF will impact all PDF’s, and so on.